Chick-fil-A Market Salad is my favorite salad of all time to make at home.

 - Rinse and trim chicken breasts.
 Pat dry.
 Place in a baking dish with a little bit of water at the bottom (this helps keep the chicken moist).
 Drizzle olive oil over the top of each chicken breast.
 Sprinkle with salt, pepper, and smoked paprika.
 Rub seasonings into the chicken until evenly spread over the front and sides.

-- Bake 25-35 minutes or until completely cooked through.
-A meat thermometer should read 165 F. Allow to cool and then chill in refrigerator several hours or overnight until ready to serve.
+- Bake for 25-35 minutes or until completely cooked through.
+A meat thermometer should read 165 F. Allow to cool and then chill in the refrigerator for several hours or overnight until ready to serve.

 - Lay a bed of greens on a dinner plate or a large salad bowl.
 Slice chicken into thin strips and fan out on one side of the plate on top of the salad greens.
 Add a row of bleu cheese, a row of apples cut into 1" chunks and drizzled with lemon juice, a row of granola, a row of halved strawberries, and then a row of blueberries.
 Drizzle with Apple Cider Vinaigrette.